githubEdit

 Promises

 By default, OSL scripts will run synchronously.
 This means that every line runs one after another in a sequence.
 However, this also means if one especially resource intensive command takes a while to run, the rest of the code will have to wait until after it's finished to execute.
-A similar issue occurs when trying to fetch from the internet, which will almost always need the extra time to run.
+A similar issue occurs when trying to fetch from the internetarrow-up-right, which will almost always need the extra time to run.

 Sometimes, it can be helpful to run a script asynchronously (also referred to as async).
 Promises provide an easy way to do just that.